lukavr05/final-year-project/documents/main.typ

     return cfg
 ```

-We first instantiate a `Project` object, which in essence stores everything related to the binary we are analysing.
-The object takes the path to the binary file, as well as some load options as parameters. the `auto_load_libs` property simply specifies that we want the tool to *ignore* shared libraries.
-As the CFG analysis by default does not distinguish between code from different binary objects @shoshitaishvili2016.
+We first instantiate a `Project` object which, in essence, stores everything related to the binary we are analysing.
+The object takes the path to the binary file, as well as some load options as parameters. the `auto_load_libs` property simply specifies that we want the tool to *ignore* shared libraries, as the CFG analysis by default does not distinguish between code from different binary objects @shoshitaishvili2016.

 Using the following code, we can extract some meaningful features from the extracted CFG: